 “Die, Die, Die,” by the Avett Brothers

-Also look around the rest of the FOM site.
-You’ll find blogs, videos, and other material that will challenge the ways you currently think about melody.
+I invite you to look around the rest of the FOM site.
+You’ll find blogs, videos, and other material that will open new ways to think about melody.